 Uses in Landscaping

 Because these orange azaleas bear colorful flowers in spring, some like to use the bushes as foundation plants.
 As deciduous shrubs, however, they will provide neither a buffer to cold winds nor a point of visual interest in winter.
-Therefore, they should not be your first choice in foundation planting.
+Therefore, they should not be your first choice in a foundation planting.
 Some prefer them as specimen plants.
 When used in a woodland garden, plant them in a relatively sunny spot.

 These are poisonous plants.
 Make sure they are out of reach of children and pets, who may accidentally ingest them.